paveljurca/notes/en/bits-1.md

 Even with X server and a [window manager](https://www.gnome.org/) running, one may still like the idea of having a terminal right from the startup.
-This way you would do it in Gnome:
+This way in Gnome

     % cat > $HOME/.config/autostart/terminal.desktop
     [Desktop Entry]